 - family member of any of the above.

 Under Swedish rules, the following persons are considered as “family member”:

 - other close relatives who lived in the same household and were the dependent of the Ukrainian citizen, or of the foreigner or stateless person who had refugee status or other international protection status in Ukraine.

 If you have entered Sweden from 30 October 2021 to 23 February 2022 and you have continued to stay in Sweden after entry, you will also be eligible for temporary protection if you comply with any of the requirements indicated above.

 The Swedish Refugee Law Center (Asylrättcentrum) has a website with information for persons who have fled from Ukraine and are seeking protection in Sweden (you can select the language on the top right corner of the page, clicking on ‘Select language’).

 People who do not qualify for Temporary Protection

 If you do not qualify for temporary protection, it may be possible for you to apply for asylum or remain in Sweden on other grounds even if your visa waiver or visa have expired.
 Here you can find out how you can apply for asylum.

-If you are in Poland, Hungary, Italy, Slovakia, Romania, Bulgaria, please find on the Digital Blue Dot information about rights and services and where to find help.
+If you are in Bulgaria, Hungary, Italy, Moldova, Poland, Romania, Slovakia, please find on the Digital Blue Dot information about rights and services and where to find help.
 The site is also available in Ukrainian and Russian.